 As someone who recently became my own boss, I’m now faced with the task of finding my own health insurance.
-Due to the recent healthcare laws and Affordable Care Act, this is made even more difficult for self-employed taxpayers.
+Due to the recent healthcare laws and Affordable Care Act, this is made even more difficult to get health insurance for self-employed taxpayers.

 What’s the best route for solopreneurs to take when getting health insurance?
 How can we still afford good coverage without breaking the bank?